ChorusProspective/lesmis/README.md

 The included data.json file is a JSON formatted **weighted graph**, whose nodes represent the characters from Les Miserables.
 You can find many visualisations of this graph online, such as here https://mbostock.github.io/protovis/ex/force.html

-Each link in the JSON has a direction, and an associated **weight**, indicating the strength of the connection between the two ends of the link.
+Each link in the JSON has an associated **weight**, indicating the strength of the connection between the two ends of the link.

 For this problem, you should interpret the graph to be **undirected**, meaning that each link in the table really represents a bi-directional link between the two ends.